Nancy Drew Mystery Stories: Minstrel Books (1987–2001)

-Aladdin editions
+Aladdin Books (2001–2025)

 With the new millennium, the series changed publishers to the Aladdin subdivision of Simon & Schuster.
 With declining sales, and the departure of longtime editor Anne Greenberg, Simon & Schuster ended the original series in November 2003.

-The books published in 2003 show a sharp decline in quality compared to earlier books, as the new editors focused on preparing the new Nancy Drew, Girl Detective series.
-Continuity errors are rampant throughout these books: in No Strings Attached and Danger on the Great Lakes (both written by George Edward Stanley), Nancy and her friends are 17, and are on summer vacation; Ned works at a company; and George has chestnut hair (when she is usually a brunette).
-In Werewolf in a Winter Wonderland, Ned is suddenly blond, and it is hinted at that Nancy might be in college.
+Continuity errors are common throughout these books: in No Strings Attached and Danger on the Great Lakes (both written by George Edward Stanley), Nancy and her friends are 17 rather than 18; Ned is also mentioned to be as the same age as Nancy and works as an intern at a company; and George has chestnut hair (rather than brown).
+In Werewolf in a Winter Wonderland, Ned is blond, and it is suggested that Nancy might be in college.
 Numerous typographic errors and mistakes are also found throughout these books.